-Some will try to use the projected long-term reserve depletion to force cuts in Social Security.
+Some will try to use the projections for Social Security's long-term solvency to force cuts.
 This is hostage taking of the worst kind.
 Social Security's long-term financial status has been predicted for decades and is no surprise.
-Well-understood trends have increased the numbers of Americans applying for Social Security benefits, including population growth, the aging of the population, and increased work by women (so that more women are now insured for Social Security).
+Well understood trends have increased the numbers of Americans applying for Social Security benefits, including population growth, the aging of the population, and increased work by women (so that more women are now insured for Social Security).

 Modest adjustments to the contributions of workers and employers can ensure Social Security's long-term solvency.
-Surveys consistently show that Americans value Social Security highly, and are willing to pay for it.
-One option is raising the Social Security payroll tax cap so that the 6 percent of workers who earn over \$118,500 a year contribute on all of their wages just like everyone else.
+Surveys consistently show that Americans value Social Security highly and are willing to pay for it.
+One option is raising the Social Security payroll tax cap so that the 6 percent of workers who earn over \$127,200 a year contribute on all of their wages just like everyone else.
 Another option is to modestly increase the payroll tax rate paid by employers and workers.
 If implemented right away, either approach on its own would be nearly sufficient to ensure full 75-year solvency.
 CCD opposes benefit cuts and supports thoughtful approaches to ensuring Social Security's long-term solvency, while preserving the vital role that Social Security plays in the lives of people with disabilities and their families.

 Congress should also act to put Social Security's two Trust Funds on an even path.
-Reallocation or creating a single Social Security Trust Fund can put OASI and DI on an even financial track so that Congress can evaluate and ensure the long-term solvency of both trust funds together.
+Creating a single Social Security Trust Fund, or rebalancing the existing OASI and DI funds to put them on an even financial track, will facilitate Congress to evaluate and ensure the long-term solvency of Social Security as a comprehensive system and eliminate artificial crisis points.
 This will reflect the reality of how Americans experience Social Security: a single, integrated system of retirement, disability, and life insurance funded by one payroll tax paid by workers and their employers.

 Congress should provide adequate funding to ensure strong customer service at the Social Security Administration.
 This includes addressing the historic backlog and wait times that Americans applying for Social Security disability benefits currently face.
-Today, more than 1.1 million people are waiting an average of over 550 days for a hearing on their application for Social Security or Supplemental Security Income disability benefits.
+Since 2010, SSA's operating budget has shrunk by 10 percent while workloads have risen.
+Today, nearly 1.1 million people are waiting an average of over 625 days for a hearing on their application for Social Security or Supplemental Security Income disability benefits.
 These shocking and historic delays leave many destitute, with little to no income or access to health care under Medicare.
-Many lose their homes, and some die while awaiting a hearing.
+Many lose their homes, and in 2016, more than 8,000 died while awaiting a hearing.
 These delays are the direct result of chronic underfunding of Social Security's administrative budget, which is less than a penny of every dollar spent on benefits.

 Maintaining our Social Security system isn't just about making the math work; it's about strengthening economic security and dignity for all Americans, including people with disabilities and their families.
-Benefits for workers with disabilities are modest but vital, averaging just over \$1,166 per month in April 2016.
+Benefits for workers with disabilities are modest but vital, averaging just over \$1,172 per month in May 2017.
 About 3 in 10 men and 1 in 4 women experience disability before reaching full retirement age.
 More than half of SSDI beneficiaries rely on Social Security for at least 75 percent of their personal income, and the majority receive 90 percent or more of their personal income from Social Security.